 - Despite playing off-Broadway, Threepenny took two Tony Awards in 1956: one for Lotte Lenya as Featured Actress and a special award for the show as a whole.
 Scott Merrill was nominated for Supporting Actor in a Musical, but lost out to Russ Brown of Damn Yankees.

-- Two actors, William Duell and Marion Selee, were in the show for the entire run, 1954-1961.
+- Two actors, William Duell and Marion Selee, were in the cast for nearly the entire run, but both departed during the summer of 1961, a few months before the show closed.
 Duell played Filch and the Mounted Messenger.
-Selee played Molly, one of the whores.
-Duell has since appeared in several productions of Threepenny, most recently in June 2003 in Williamstown.
+Selee played Molly, one of the whores, and frequently covered the role of Mrs. Peachum.
+She was forced out of the cast by illness and died in September.
+Duell went on to appear in several productions of Threepenny, the last in June 2003 at the Williamstown Theatre Festival.

 Lenya’s Tony Award medal